Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Observational Implications

 The particle growth significantly reduces the radius enhancement caused by the dusty outflow when the dust is formed at lower atmospheres.
-In the case of $P_{\rm 0}={10}^{-2}~{\rm bar}$, for example, the outflow can increase the radius only by ${\sim}10\%$ even for a high dust production rate of $f_{\rm dust}={10}^{-2}$ and a short mass loss timescale of $\tau_{\rm loss}=0.1~{\rm Gyr}$.
+In the case of $P_{\rm 0}={10}^{-2}~{\rm bar}$, for example, the outflow can increase the radius only by ${\sim}10\%$ even for a high dust production rate of $f_{\rm dust}={10}^{-2}$ and a short mass-loss timescale of $\tau_{\rm loss}=0.1~{\rm Gyr}$.
 The dusty outflow tends to cause a more considerable radius enhancement as the dust production altitude is shifted to higher altitudes.
-For example, dusty outflow could enhance the transit radius more than $\sim50\%$ for $\tau_{\rm loss}=1~{\rm Gyr}$ if dust are formed at $P_{\rm 0}\la {10}^{-5}~{\rm bar}$.
-This radius enhancement is a consequence of efficient outflow transport that increases dust abundance in upper atmospheres, as shown in Section \ref{sec:result_abundance}.
-These results strongly suggest that only atmospheric dust formed at upper atmospheres can be responsible for enhancing observable planetary radius.
+For example, a dusty outflow could enhance the transit radius by more than $\sim50\%$ for $\tau_{\rm loss}=1~{\rm Gyr}$ if dust particles are formed at $P_{\rm 0}\la {10}^{-5}~{\rm bar}$.
+This radius enhancement is a consequence of efficient outflow transport that increases the dust abundance in upper atmospheres, as shown in Section \ref{sec:result_abundance}.
+These results strongly suggest that only atmospheric dust formed in upper atmospheres can be responsible for enhancing the observable planetary radius.

-The above explanation does not mean that an unlimitedly high production altitude is favored to enhance the observable radius, as very high production altitudes sometimes cause a small transit radius.
+The above explanation does not mean that an unlimited high production altitude is favored to enhance the observable radius, as very high production altitudes sometimes cause a small transit radius.
 This can be seen in $\tau_{\rm loss}=1$ and $0.1~{\rm Gyr}$ cases where the transit radius for $P_{\rm 0}={10}^{-6}~{\rm bar}$ is smaller than the radii for $P_{\rm 0}={10}^{-5}$--${10}^{-3}~{\rm bar}$ at $f_{\rm dust}<{10}^{-4}$.
 The trend originates from the absence of dust below the production altitude when the outflow completely blows up dust to upper atmospheres (see Figure \ref{fig:density_distribution}).
 If the dust production rate is so low that the dusty outflow is optically thin in this circumstance, the transit radius is mainly determined by the opacity of lower dust-free atmospheres.
 This is why the transit radius is close to that for dust-free atmospheres in very low $f_{\rm dust}$ and $P_{\rm 0}$ cases.
 The upper limit on the dust production altitude may be evaluated as follows.
 When the particle growth is neglected, the slant optical depth of the isothermal atmosphere can be approximated by

 where $\kappa_{\rm dust}$ is the dust opacity, and we crudely assume a constant planetary gravity.
 The dusty outflow is optically thin when $\tau_{\rm s}<1$ at $\rho_{\rm g}=P_{\rm 0}/c_{\rm s}^2$.
 Solving $\tau_{\rm s}=1$ using the scale height of $H=r^2c_{\rm s}^2/GM_{\rm p}$ and $r{\sim}R_{\rm p}$, we obtain the minimum production pressure below which the dusty outflow is optically thin as